rebeccarafeek/Restaurant-Ordering-System/README.md

 # Restaurant-Ordering-System
 This was my final project for the OOP244 course.
-It is a a C++ application.
+It is a C++ application.

 Overview
 This project is a C++ application designed to help restaurant waiters efficiently take customer orders for food and drinks and generate detailed bills.
 Each order results in a unique bill that is saved as a separate file for easy tracking and record-keeping.